 Unique Things to Drink in Mindo Ecuador

 While there are a few bars in town, mostly along the main drag near the bus station, Mindo doesn’t have a wild nightlife.
-It’s a tranquil town.
-But there’s certainly no shortage of unique drinks to try while visiting.
+It’s a tranquil town that’s far more focused on nature adventures.
+But there’s certainly no shortage of unique drinks to try while visiting Mindo.
 Here are a few suggestions.

 The El Quetzal Chocolate Factory makes a lot more than just chocolate.
 They have a strong and somewhat sour rendition of a ginger beer that’s certainly worth a pint after a chocolate tour.